Health & Nutrition6 min read

 What to Do If Your Dog Eats Something Toxic

-1. Do not wait for symptoms.
-Call your veterinarian or the ASPCA Animal Poison Control Center (888-426-4435) immediately.
+1. Don't wait for symptoms.
+Call your vet or the ASPCA Animal Poison Control Center (888-426-4435) immediately.

 Dangerous Decorations